jackdeterman/Power_Outage_Economic_Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-This table displays the distribution of `'Cause Category'` between the different `'Climate Region'`s present in our DataFrame.
-While much of the information is intuitive, it is interesting to note that the West North Central region has a markedly low number of major power outages.
-Further, I found it interesting that in the South, the second-leading cause of major power outages was `'Public Appeal'`.

 ##### Power Outages per State per Year
+This interactive choropleth displays the number of major power outages per state per year.
+There are lots of interesting features in this visualization (Look at Washington in 2011, for example), and I welcome you to explore the plot on your own and observe the trends over time!

 <iframe
   src="assets/outages_by_year.html"